Post-network era: Timeshifting technologies

-Digitization of Content
+Digitization of content

 The increasing digitization of content has presented viewers with an increasing level of access to high quality televisual content on DVD and online.
 This has fostered the development of new portable methods of delivering media that help to bring television to spaces outside of the home.
 Consequently, multiple new revenue streams have emerged as television networks are able to sell shows through online storefronts like iTunes.
 The DVD market, too, has become a financially viable place to extract additional profits from television shows post-broadcast.
-In the case of Family Guy, this even led to the show's renewal in 2005 due to strong DVD sales, four years after its initial cancellation.
+In the case of animated sitcom Family Guy, this even led to the show's renewal in 2005 due to strong DVD sales, four years after its initial cancellation.

-Changes to Advertising
+Changes to advertising

 In order to reap the benefits of advertising in an era where television programs are no longer necessarily watched first-run on network television station, advertisers have innovated, using product placement in more popular television shows and producing their own branded entertainment, a form of media in which the content and advertising messages are inextricably linked.
 This differs from traditional advertising practices that only saw the broadcast of a number of 30-second adverts in chunks during pre-planned ad-breaks.

-Web 2.0 Technologies
+Web 2.0 technologies

 A major aspect of the post-network era has been the development of new technologies that change the ways in which television is consumed and distributed.
 These technological changes have come about with the invention of the tablet, the use of smart phones, web-enabled devices connected to the television like many modern gaming consoles saw the subsequent development and wide uptake of online VOD services like Netflix and Hulu, as well as specific, network-branded streaming services.
 This shift in technology created a new-found level of convenience and mobility for viewers, as television trends towards a situation in which you can watch "whatever show you want, whenever you want, on whatever screen you want".
 Amanda D. Lotz argues that technologies like Netflix and NBC, Fox, and ABC's own Hulu have clearly impacted the way in which we access television, allowing us to catch up on television shows whenever we please rather than adhering to a first run schedule.
 Hulu also allows for interaction between fans of television shows while they are watching episodes through the site's inbuilt comment feature, creating the sort of immersive media experience and fostering a participatory culture of affiliation, two major interests of Henry Jenkins.
 This technological change also brings a change in theatricality, as television producers respond to the ways in which their audiences watch television.